CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## New login nodes on Puhti, 9.11.2022

+Two new login nodes, `puhti-login14.csc.fi` and `puhti-login15.csc.fi`, have been added to Puhti and included to the round-robin DNS of `puhti.csc.fi`.
+Use the command `ssh <username>@puhti-login<11-12,14-15>.csc.fi` if you need to connect to a specific login node, e.g. `ssh kkayttaj@puhti-login14.csc.fi`.

 ## Puhti operating system updated to RHEL8, 5.10.2022

 The operating system of Puhti has been updated from Red Hat Enterprise Linux (RHEL) 7 to RHEL 8.